 If you try to get the wrong type of loan, even if your short sale is approved by the seller's bank, you might not be able to close that transaction because of financing problems.
-Unfortunately, not every type of available financing in the United States can be used to buy a short sale.
+Unfortunately, not every type of available financing in the United States can be used to buy a short sale property.

-Waiting for Approval
+Waiting for Short Sale Approval

-Tip: Try to buy below your means.
+Try to buy below your means.
 Don't stretch your preapproved loan amount to the max.
 Leave yourself some flexibility.

-Not Closing Before Approval Expires
+Not Closing Before Loan Approval Expires

 Many short sale banks want to close within 30 days of short sale approval.
 If you are getting a loan that requires a longer approval period such as a Section 184 loan, you might not be able to close within the time specified and your approval will expire.

 Sometimes, even with a conventional loan, delays with your short sale financing are inevitable.
 Maybe the appraisers are backed up and the appraisal can't be completed in time or underwriting takes longer than usual.
 If the loan rep did not obtain a breakdown of approved fees, and some of the fees the seller is not allowed to pay were transferred to the buyer, revising the Good Faith Estimate could delay the process, too.
 Some banks will not issue an extension for their short sale approval letters.

-Tip: Ask your lender upfront if the company can guarantee a 30-day closing.
+Ask your lender upfront if the company can guarantee a 30-day closing.
 Moreover, if you hear that the approval letter is coming, start your loan early.

 Even if your loan is conventional, the appraiser might note a failing roof and ask for a replacement before agreeing to finance that short sale.
 Banks will rarely pay for repairs.
 Short sales are sold in "as is" condition.
 Moreover, the bank won't let the seller pay for repairs, because if the seller has any extra money, generally the bank will want those funds.

-Tip: Ask your agent to pre-inspect the home and discuss potential problems in advance.
+Ask your agent to pre-inspect the home and discuss potential problems in advance.

 Closing Costs May Not Be Covered